droberts-ada/teaching-react/week1.md

   - Start with "fill in the render functions on these two components"
   - Move towards "here is a list of components to build"

 As an example, take the [Litter Patrol](https://github.com/Adagold/litter-patrol) assignment from day 3.
 Most of the structure of the app is already there, but the students must implement state management (points, litter locations), and have to use callbacks to respond to user events in a child component.
-The project is easy enough to be done in an afternoon but still feels like a complete app.
+The project is small enough to be done in an afternoon but still feels like a complete app.

 ![Litter Patrol](litter-patrol.gif) _Completed Litter Patrol project_

 In practice, this technique seems to have worked very well.
 We have seen strong retention of the material that feels deeper than rote memorization.
-One of the big advantages is that it allows us to model high-level project organization, so that even on the last more open-ended project we spent much less time debugging tangled messes than we expected to.
+One of the big advantages of having many projects was that it allowed us to model high-level organization.
+This meant that even on the last, more open-ended project we spent much less time debugging tangled messes than we expected to.

 The downside of this strategy is that it's a lot of work for the instructional team, both up-front (building and maintaining multiple worksheets, exercises and projects) and in class (keeping track of what's assigned / due when).